crate/crate/docs/sql/statements/create-table.rst

 Soft deletes can only be configured when a table is created.
 This setting cannot be changed using ``ALTER TABLE``.

-Soft deletes will become mandatory in CrateDB 5.0.
+This setting is deprecated and soft deletes will become mandatory in CrateDB 5.0.

 :value:
   Defaults to ``true``.
 Set to ``false`` to disable soft deletes.